- City Council Home

 A thriving business community builds the city’s property tax base, provides jobs for Lake Oswego residents, and provides goods and services for residents.
 The City of Lake Oswego will actively encourage business investment and expansion by:

-- Reducing regulatory barriers (complexity, time and cost in processing applications, amount and scope of regulations) wherever possible, without sacrificing community aesthetics and livability.
+- Reducing regulatory barriers (complexity, time and cost in processing applications, amount and scope of regulations) wherever reasonably possible, without sacrificing community safety, aesthetics and livability.

 - Responding quickly to business expansion and relocation inquiries.